-It is difficult to give an exact answer to this question because performance is variable depending on a large number of factors such as the average size of documents and whether you run a 32-bit or 64-bit version of DXL-MSG.
+It is difficult to give an exact answer to this question because performance varies depending on a large number of factors such as the average size of documents and whether you run a 32-bit or 64-bit version of DXL-MSG.
 Running single-threaded, you should see a throughput of at least 1,000 documents a minute.
-One customer reported 6,000 messages a minute using 12 threads on a 16-core VM running 2.39GHZ.
-By the way, performance is higher using the 32-bit edition of DXL-MSG..
+One customer reported 6,000 messages a minute using 12 threads on a 16-core VM running 2.39GHZ..

 Are there both 32- and 64-bit editions of DXL-MSG?

 Yes.
 The "bitness" of DXL-MSG must match that of the version of Outlook installed.
 That is, you must use a 32-bit edition of DXL-MSG with a 32-bit edition of Outlook and a 64-bit DXL-MSG with a 64-bit Outlook.

 Does DXL-MSG support DXL from all versions of Notes?

 Do I need to have both the Notes client and Outlook installed in order to use DXL-MSG?

 Yes, DXL-MSG is dependent on the Notes client to perform certain tasks such as converting Notes Bitmap images to JPEGs and on Outlook for creating MSGs.